Guide to Wire Rope

 Clips are usually spaced about six wire rope diameters apart to give adequate holding power.
 They should be tightened before the rope is placed under tension.
 After the load is placed on the rope, tighten the clips again to take care of any lessening in rope diameter caused by tension of the load.
 A wire rope thimble should be used in the eye of the loop to prevent kinking.

-Number of clips and spacing for safe application (center to center)
+Number of clips for safe application

 U-bolt Clips.
 There is only one correct method for attaching U-bolt clips to wire rope ends, as shown in The Right Way image below.
 The base of the clip bears on the live end of the rope; the “U” of the bolt bears on the dead end.